 Let's start by creating a key and a bucket (your key id and secret will be needed later, keep them somewhere):

-garage key new --name gitea-key garage bucket create gitea garage bucket allow gitea --read --write --key gitea-key
+garage key create gitea-key garage bucket create gitea garage bucket allow gitea --read --write --key gitea-key

 Then you can edit your configuration (by default